 1941: Although the United States has not yet entered the war, a German submarine torpedoes and sinks the destroyer USS Reuben James (DD-245), which was providing convoy escort.
 115 sailors perish in the first sinking of a U.S. warship in World War II.

-over Vella Lavella, scoring the first kill for the radar-equipped night
+1943: Lt.
+Hugh D. O'Neill, flying at night in a specially modified F4U Corsair, shoots down a Japanese Betty bomber over Vella Lavella, scoring the first kill for the radar-equipped night fighters.

 1971: Saigon begins releasing the first of around 3,000 Viet Cong prisoners of war.
 American POWs won't be released until Feb.
 12, 1973.

 1976: The Air Force's E-3A Sentry airborne warning and control systems (AWACS) aircraft makes its first flight.

 Medal of Honor: On this day in 1972, Navy Petty Officer Michael E. Thornton became the only Medal of Honor recipient to save the life of another Medal of Honor recipient, Lt.
 Thomas Norris, who was believed to be dead.
 Thornton fought and ran through a harrowing field of fire to rescue his officer, then swam out to sea for four hours before being rescued while holding two incapacitated teammates - even though he himself was wounded multiple times.